Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

 Together, these results demonstrate that the tuned configuration generates richer spatio-temporal dynamics characterized by \textit{i)} a non-trivial spatial organization of the rhythms (with both frontal-posterior latency gradients and distinct central-parietal clusters showing shorter latencies and reduced average event rates), and \textit{ii)} an enhanced overall heterogeneity -- all contrasting sharply with the homogeneous, stereotyped activity patterns in the default configuration of the model.

-\subsection{Spatio-temporal Irregularity and Scale-Free Dynamics in the Tuned Configuration}
+\subsection{Spatio-temporal irregularity and scale-free dynamics in the tuned configuration}

 The results presented in Fig.~\ref{fig:fig_3} demonstrate that the TUN configuration exhibits spectral heterogeneity which is reflected in a distinctive spatial topography of auto-correlation peak latencies.
-To explore how this heterogeneity manifests in the temporal domain, we next computed the coefficient of variation of the inter-event-time ($\mathrm{CV}_{\mathrm{IET}}$; see Sec.~\ref{subsubsec:events}) across nodes.
+To explore how this heterogeneity manifests in the temporal domain, we next compute the coefficient of variation of the inter-event-time ($\mathrm{CV}_{\mathrm{IET}}$; see Sec.~\ref{subsubsec:mat_meth:metrics:events}) across nodes.
 Figs.~\ref{fig:fig_4}A and~\ref{fig:fig_4}B show the distribution of $\mathrm{CV}_{\mathrm{IET}}$ for TUN and DEF, respectively, while Figs.~\ref{fig:fig_4}C and~\ref{fig:fig_4}D map these values onto the brain.
-Once again, we observed a more pronounced heterogeneity in TUN, which was also reflected in a non-trivial spatial organization, in contrast with DEF.
-Specifically, TUN exhibited more irregular (i.e., higher $\mathrm{CV}_{\mathrm{IET}}$ overall, particularly in central-parietal areas) and spatially heterogeneous events, while DEF showed more regular (i.e., lower $\mathrm{CV}_{\mathrm{IET}}$) and spatially homogeneous event patterns.
+Once again, we observe a more pronounced heterogeneity in TUN, which is also reflected in a non-trivial spatial organization, in contrast with DEF.
+Specifically, TUN exhibits more irregular (i.e., higher $\mathrm{CV}_{\mathrm{IET}}$ overall, particularly in central-parietal areas) and spatially heterogeneous events, while DEF shows more regular (i.e., lower $\mathrm{CV}_{\mathrm{IET}}$) and spatially homogeneous event patterns.